Jobete Music: Growth during the 1960s and 1970s

 During the 1960s, as Motown rose to national prominence, Jobete expanded rapidly.
-It became the publishing home for material written by in-house songwriters such as Smokey Robinson, the prolific hitmaking team of Holland–Dozier–Holland, (Brian Holland, Lamont Dozier, Eddie Holland), Norman Whitfield, and Ashford & Simpson (Nicolas Ashford and Valerie Simpson).
+It became the publishing home for material written by in-house songwriters such as Smokey Robinson, the prolific hit making team of Holland–Dozier–Holland, (Brian Holland, Lamont Dozier, Eddie Holland), Norman Whitfield, and Ashford & Simpson (Nicolas Ashford and Valerie Simpson).
 Other notable in-house producers and arrangers contributed to the vast Jobete holdings, including Earl Van Dyke, Sylvia Moy, Lionel Richie, Janie Bradford, Paul Riser, and Ron Miller.

 Centralizing licensing and administration under Jobete allowed Motown to maximize performance and royalty income, as well as synchronization of music placements in film, television, and advertising.

 Name and identity

 The name "Jobete" is derived from a combination of the first two letters from the names of Gordy’s three children by his first wife Thelma Louise Coleman.
 Their names: Hazel "Joy" Gordy, Berry Gordy III, and Terry Gordy (originally rendered “Jo-Be-Te”).
 Jobete’s name appeared on countless record labels and copyright registrations during the 1960s and 1970s, often as the sole publisher for Motown releases.

-In her autobiography, Raynoma Liles Gordy, Berry Gordy's second wife, wrote of this: "In January of 1959 I went to the City-County Building in downtown Detroit to pick up registration papers again.
+In her autobiography, Raynoma Liles Gordy Singleton, Berry Gordy's second wife, wrote of this: "In January of 1959 I went to the City-County Building in downtown Detroit to pick up registration papers again.
 Berry and I were now establishing two more partnerships.
 While we filed legally for Tamla Records, we also registered our publishing company, Jobete Music, named with affection for Berry's three kids - Joy, Berry, and Terry."

 From its inception in early 1959, Raynoma Gordy had been placed in the leadership role at Jobete and, along with the assistance of at least two of her personal family members, guided the publishing operation through its earliest formative years.
 This continued essentially for the next five years, or until Mrs. Gordy ultimately departed Motown in 1964.
 The top position was then passed to Mr. Gordy's older sister Loucye Gordy-Wakefield, who remained in that role just over a year, or until her untimely death from brain cancer in 1965.
 At this point, Berry Gordy appointed his younger brother Robert Louis Gordy as Jobete's General Manager and Vice President, remaining as leader of the division for about twenty years, until 1985.

 Operations and catalogue

 Jobete’s primary functions included registering copyrights, issuing mechanical and synchronization licenses, collecting royalties from performing-rights organizations, and negotiating placements for Motown songs.
-Its catalogue includes thousands of titles by artists such as Diana Ross and The Supremes, Stevie Wonder,The Temptations, Marvin Gaye, Smokey Robinson and the Miracles, The Four Tops, and the early recordings of The Jackson 5, featuring Michael Jackson.
+Its catalogue includes thousands of titles by artists such as Diana Ross and The Supremes, Stevie Wonder, The Temptations, Marvin Gaye, Smokey Robinson and the Miracles, The Four Tops, and the early recordings of The Jackson 5, featuring Michael Jackson.
 With this lineup, among many other stellar performers on the Motown roster, Jobete became one of the most significant and lucrative popular music publishing catalogues of the 20th century.